aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 To run the application in Amazon Managed Service for Apache Flink make sure the application configuration has the following:
 * VPC networking
 * The selected Subnets can route traffic to both the source and destination databases
-* The Security Group allow traffic from the application to both source and destination databases
+* The Security Group allows traffic from the application to both source and destination databases

 ### Runtime configuration